weiaicunzai/pytorch-cifar100/README.md

 - squeezenet [SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size](https://arxiv.org/abs/1602.07360v4)

 ## Training Details
+I didn't use any training tricks to improve accuray, if you want to learn more about training tricks, please refer to my another [repo](https://github.com/weiaicunzai/Bag_of_Tricks_for_Image_Classification_with_Convolutional_Neural_Networks), contains various common training tricks and their pytorch implementations.

 I follow the hyperparameter settings in paper [Improved Regularization of Convolutional Neural Networks with Cutout](https://arxiv.org/abs/1701.06548v1), which is init lr = 0.1 divide by 5 at 60th, 120th, 160th epochs, train for 200 epochs with batchsize 128 and weight decay 5e-4, Nesterov momentum of 0.9.
 You could also use the hyperparameters from paper [Regularizing Neural Networks by Penalizing Confident Output Distributions](https://arxiv.org/abs/1701.06548) and [Random Erasing Data Augmentation](https://arxiv.org/abs/1701.06548), which is initial lr = 0.1, lr divied by 10 at 150th and 225th epochs, and training for 300 epochs with batchsize 128, this is more commonly used.
 You could decrese the batchsize to 64 or whatever suits you, if you dont have enough gpu memory.